Alternative Dispute Resolution (ADR) refers to the various ways that a dispute may be resolved without going to court.

 As well as saving time and money, ADR is useful for parties who wish to maintain a working relationship once their dispute is resolved.
 It is, however, not so appropriate in a situation where one of the parties does not acknowledge or admit that a dispute exists.

 Some examples of Alternative Dispute Resolution processes are as follows:

 - Expert determination

-The process of negotiation simply entails both parties to a dispute trying to come to an agreement on the matters in dispute, without the assistance of a third party.
+Negotiation is when both parties in a dispute try to come to an agreement without the assistance of a third party.
 It is a non-binding process.
-Negotiation is the most informal of the various forms of ADR, therefore making it less expensive and time consuming than other methods.
-Negotiation can remain confidential and discussions can take place on a without prejudice basis, meaning that if settlement is not reached, the parties’ rights are not prejudiced.
+Negotiation is the most informal method of ADR, making it less expensive and time consuming than other methods.
+Discussions can remain confidential and take place on a ‘without prejudice’ basis, meaning if a settlement is not reached, the parties’ rights are not prejudiced.

 The benefit of no third-party involvement is that the parties to the dispute remain in full control of the matter, however it also means that should negotiations reach a stalemate, there is often no way forward.

 Negotiation is not likely to be useful in circumstances where the matter is especially complex.

 Unlike negotiation, mediation involves a neutral third party in order to identify the issues in dispute, discuss the ways both parties may be open to resolving the matter, and attempt to reach an agreement.
 The parties can either agree to mediation or the court recommends it.
 They then agree on a mediator and prepare for the mediation by way of (amongst other steps) pre-mediation contact, putting together a case summary and supporting documents, and any agreed disclosure of documents.
 Parties then attend the mediation session and attempt to reach settlement.